lcscs12345/HBV_splicing_paper_2025/README.md

 # conda environment for SpliceBERT dependencies
 conda env create --file environment_files/environment_llm.yml -p $HOME/miniforge3/envs/llm

+# NOTE: Alternatively, use micromamba as a faster drop-in replacement for conda to create environments
+# Install micromamba
+conda install -c conda-forge micromamba

+# Example: using micromamba instead of conda
+micromamba create -f environment_files/environment_utils.yml -p $HOME/micromamba/envs/utils

+# Subsequent steps (activation and usage) remain the same as with conda.
 ```
 4. Download project files and SpliceBERT and OpenSpliceAI models from [Zenodo](https://doi.org/10.5281/zenodo.16730945)
 and unzip them within this repository.
 The complete directory structure should look like: